 Information reporting penalties.
-A penalty applies if you do not file information returns by the due date, if you do not include all required information, or if you do not report correct information.
-A penalty applies to information returns as follows.
+A penalty applies if you do not file information returns by the due date, do not include all required information, or do not report correct information.
+The amount of the penalty is based on when you file the correct information return, as follows.

-• Correct information returns filed within 30 days after the due date, \$15 each.

-- Correct information returns filed after the 30-day period but by August 1, \$30 each. - Information returns not filed by August 1, \$50 each.
+- Correct information returns filed within 30 days after the due date, \$15 each. - Correct information returns filed after the 30-day period but by August 1, \$30 each. - Information returns not filed by August 1, \$50 each.